 Conclusion

 Water transfer is the process of causing water to flow between two bodies of varied absolute elevations.
-The growing pressure technique is often used to increase the pressure of water transfers.
-This can be achieved manually or by using machines.
+People often use the growing pressure technique to increase water transfer pressure, which can be achieved manually or with machines.

 People most often experience difficulty when water does not flow in their pipes.
 Several possible reasons exist for this, but among the major is the fact that water pressure is low.